-The Headteacher will consult our local authority designated officer (LADO), including if there is any doubt as to whether a concern meets the harm threshold.
+The Headteacher will consult our local authority designated officer (LADO), in Essex this will be via the Workforce Allegations Team, including if there is any doubt as to whether a concern meets the harm threshold.

 A 'case manager' will lead any investigation.
 This will be the headteacher.